Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

 Before you can install the template and create a solution, you must make sure that you have these software components installed on your workstation:

+* A valid Sitecore license file.

+* Windows PowerShell 5.1.
+PowerShell 7 is not supported at this time.

 * [NodeJs 14.x](https://nodejs.org/) (we recommend using the latest LTS release.)

 * [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) (check your installed version with the `dotnet --version` command)